Note for all residents and street organisers on Playing Out streets in St Albans district: due to COVID-19, all sessions must be put on hold.

 Don’t forget to check festivals (eg Easter), celebrations (Mothers’/Fathers’ Day), bank holidays, local school holidays and local community events (esp school fairs and town carnivals) when choosing your dates.
 You want the maximum number of people to be able to attend.

-Interesting dates include:
+Interesting dates in 2020 include:

 Remember, you can also apply for a street party through Herts County Council on top of your 8 closures per year for Playing Out.
 So in total you can close your road 9 times.
 We recommend you continue to use the Herts County Council system for street party applications.
 See local group Our Street Party and Herts County Council website for more information.